Drive for status speeds Indonesia car sales

 SOCIAL CLIMBERS

 Still, the real action is towards the top end of the market.
-Western automakers are stepping up their sales efforts, and they are beginning to make inroads in a country traditionally dominated by Toyota (7203.T).
+Western automakers are stepping up their sales efforts, and they are beginning to make inroads in a country traditionally dominated by Toyota.

-Ford (F.N) says it was the fastest growing brand in Indonesia in 2011, while Chrysler equalled 75 percent of its 2011 sales in the first five months of this year.
+Ford says it was the fastest growing brand in Indonesia in 2011, while Chrysler equaled 75 percent of its 2011 sales in the first five months of this year.

 "All premium cars are already comfortable.
 I'm buying for prestige," said Parlin Sinaga, a 38-year-old Jakarta lawyer, as he bought a canary yellow Ford sports car to go with his BMW.